RRobert92/ASGA/README.md

 <a name="Contributing"></a>
 # Contributing
 Contributions, collaborators and/or constructive criticism are welcome!
-Please see our Contributing Guide "Soon avaiable" for more details.
+Please see our Contributing Guide "Soon available" for more details.

 <a href="https://sourcerer.io/rrobert92"><img src="https://avatars0.githubusercontent.com/u/56911280?v=4" height="50px" width="50px" alt=""/></a>

 <a name="Copyright"></a>
 ## Copyright
 This project is distributed under the General Public License (GPL) version 3.0 - see the [LICENSE.md](LICENSE.md) file for details.

 ## Citation
 [![DOI](https://zenodo.org/badge/216998366.svg)](https://zenodo.org/badge/latestdoi/216998366)